fChristenson/My-life-as-a-programmer/README.md

 > As a software developer, what do you do if you’re not very smart?

+> How To Stand Out As A Developer

 ## Pending projects

 > fc-serve, CLI to do development work in a controlled environment